Random matrices: Integrable systems

-The determination of $\Psi_N$ can also be formulated as a \textbf{Riemann--Hilbert problem} .
-This means that instead of solving the matrix differential equation \eqref{Lax_eq}, whose coefficient is not necessarily easy to determine, we constrain $\Psi_N$ by its analyticity, monodromy and asymptotic properties: \begin{itemize} \item $\Psi_N$ is analytic on $\mathbb{C}-\cup_i \gamma_i$, and is everywhere invertible $\det \Psi_N(x)\neq 0$, \item the behaviour of $\Psi_N$ across the path $\gamma_i$ is given by eq. \eqref{eq:psi_path}, \item the asymptotic behaviour of $\Psi_N$ near infinity is given by
+Instead of solving the matrix differential equation \eqref{Lax_eq}, whose coefficients are not necessarily easy to determine, it is possible to determine $\Psi_N$ by solving a \textbf{Riemann--Hilbert problem} , i.e. requiring that it has particular analyticity, monodromy and asymptotic properties: \begin{itemize} \item $\Psi_N$ is analytic on $\mathbb{C} \backslash \cup_i \gamma_i$, and is everywhere invertible $\det \Psi_N(x)\neq 0$, \item the behaviour of $\Psi_N$ across the path $\gamma_i$ is given by Eq.~\eqref{eq:psi_path}, \item the asymptotic behaviour of $\Psi_N$ near infinity is given by